Learn How to Grow Fenugreek in your garden or containers on your balcony! Growing Fenugreek is easy and rewarding all year round!

 Pests and Diseases

-Fenugreek does not have many pests and diseases.
-Some pests that attacks it are aphids, powdery mildew, charcoal rot and root rot.
+Usually, this vegetable remains pest-free, but some of the common pests and diseases that affect it are aphids, powdery mildew, charcoal rot, and root rot.
 You can easily save your plant from these problems by using organic pesticides regularly and watering properly.

-It’s sweet and hot aroma like pepper and crunchy sour taste somewhat like spinach ,creates a magic.
-It is popularly used in Indian, Persian, Egyptian and Ethiopian cuisines, to prepare tastiest recipes.
-Fresh seeds used to sprinkle on salad and dried seeds in pickles.
+It is popularly used in Indian, Persian, Egyptian, and Ethiopian cuisines, to prepare the tastiest recipes.
+Fresh seeds are used to sprinkle on salad and dried seeds in pickles.